welteki/docs.actuated.dev/docs/provision-server.md

 2. ARM on-demand, in the cloud

     For ARM64, [Hetzner](https://hetzner.com) provides outstanding value in their [RX-Line](https://www.hetzner.com/dedicated-rootserver/matrix-rx) with 128GB / 256GB RAM coupled with NVMe and 80 cores for around 200 EUR / mo.
+These are [Ampere Altra Servers](https://amperecomputing.com/processors/ampere-altra/).
 There is a minimum commitment of one month, and an initial setup cost per server.

     Following on from that, you have the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS with 16 cores and 30GB / RAM for roughly 300 USD / mo.
 This is ideal if you already have an account with AWS and want to pay per minute.